HaxeFoundation/HaxeManual/output/HaxeManual/website/type-system-generic.md

 ```

 It seems unusual to see the explicit type `MyArray<String>` here as we usually let [type inference](type-system-type-inference.md) deal with this.
 Nonetheless, it is indeed required in this case.
 The compiler has to know the exact type of a generic class upon construction.
-The Javascript output shows the result:
+The JavaScript output shows the result:

 ```haxe
 (function () { "use strict";